shaharavin/academic-kickstart/content/publication/science-funding-is-a-gamble.md

 # Abstract and optional shortened version.
 abstract = "Science is expensive, and since we can’t fund every scientist, we need some way of deciding whose research deserves a chance.
 So, how do we pick?
 At the moment, expert reviewers spend a lot of time allocating grant money by trying to identify the best work.
 But the truth is that they’re not very good at it, and that the process is a huge waste of time.
-It would be better to do away with the search for excellence, and to fund science by lottery." abstract_short = "Popular version of the argument made in my PhD thesis."
+It would be better to do away with the search for excellence, and to fund science by lottery." summary = "Popular version of the argument made in my PhD thesis."

 # Featured image thumbnail (optional)
 image_preview = ""

 # Is this a selected publication? (true/false)
-selected = false
+featured = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.